-We still do not know the process for opening a recreational dispensary.
+The process for opening a recreational dispensary starts by obtaining the proper licenses.
 Many experts believe initial licenses will go to medical dispensary owners.
 There are also plans to license cultivators, manufacturers, wholesalers, and delivery businesses.
+Recreational licenses will be available beginning in March 2022.
 Until we know more, this article covers the basics for starting an Alternative Treatment Center in New Jersey.

 When was cannabis made legal